A brief resume

 Where did I study?

 In 2006 I received a Bachelor of Multimedia with Honours from Murdoch University, with a focus on human-computer interaction and the use of projection in live performance.
 My honours thesis, Approaching interaction design, or designing a better way to record personal time use, allowed me to further explore and develop both my design theory and practice.
 I was awarded the Vice Chancellor’s Commendation for Academic Excellence, and received a first class honours.

 - I’m a Scorpio and a passionate perfectionist — that is mostly good, but has its down sides too.

-- I help to organise the UX Movie Nights and other UX Melbourne events.
+- I help to start the UX Movie Nights and other UX Melbourne events.